-Monic makes her home with her father and her mother.
-Carrying water, gathering firewood and gardening are her household duties.
+In her home, Monic helps by carrying water, gathering firewood and gardening.
+She lives with her father and her mother.
 Her father is sometimes employed as a farmer and her mother is sometimes employed as a farmer.
 There are 4 children in the family.

 Volleyball, singing and telling stories are Monic's favorite activities.
 In high school her performance is above average and she also regularly attends Bible class, youth group and choir.